kullervo16/couchdbaccessmanager/README.md

 The governing attribute is ```couch_[admin/reader/writer]_duration```.
 This is the number of hours the access will remain active.
 If not present, it defaults to 24 hours.

+**Make sure to create a proper role mapping for the client so that this attribute is present in your access token!**

 ### Read-only access
 The access manager is capable of installing a validation document to effectively create a read-only access.